ChrisW-priv/PersonalVault/zettelkasten/Counting the number of in and out edges in a graph.md

-# Counting the numebr of in and out edges in a graph
+# Counting the number of in and out edges in a graph
 ## Definition
 To know the degree of each edge can be really useful when trying to find [[Eulerian Path]] of even [[Eulerian cycle]].
 This is very easily done in linear time for [[Undirected Graph]] however can be quite hard to be done efficiently for [[Directed Graph]].
-Code below is a sudjestion on how to do it quickly.
+Code below is a suggestion on how to do it quickly.

 ## Code
 ```pseudo